jpatel55/spotify-track-downloader/README.md

-# Spotify To YouTube Downloader
+# Spotify Track Downloader

-A Python script to download audio from YouTube for a given Spotify track URL, complete with metadata.
+A Python script to download audio (M4A format) from YouTube for a given Spotify track URL, complete with metadata.

 ## Features
 - Validate Spotify track URLs.